trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 Our mentors will be chosen from members of the community who have shown themselves to be committed to the development of SymPy.
-This means that they will be familiar both with the code base and with git, so they will be able to help the students with these well.
-Also, if possible, we will try to choose mentors who are familiar with the concepts that the student will be implementing.
-Often, in SymPy, these can be mathematically complicated, so it is important to have a mentor who understands it well, if possible.
+This means that they will be familiar both with the code base and with git, so they will be able to help the students effectively with these.
+Also, if possible, we will choose mentors who are familiar with the concepts that the student will be implementing.
+In SymPy, these are often mathematically complicated, so it is useful to have a mentor who understands them well.
 And of course, if someone whom we feel meets the above qualifications wants to mentor a particular student, we will let him, because that person is the most likely to be the best person to stick with that student and help him to complete his